 Compliance on Every Level

-Your client’s access control policy needs to reflect the specific regulations they must comply with, such as HIPAA Technical Safeguards, PCI DSS Data Control and Access Control Policies, or NIST Security Controls.
+Your client’s access control policy must reflect the specific regulations they must comply with, such as HIPAA Technical Safeguards, PCI DSS Data Control and Access Control Policies, or NIST Security Controls.
 Your client may also be subject to local building codes, for example, a requirement to integrate fire alarms with door lock controls.

 Although it’s essential to comply with these regulations, you shouldn’t stop there.
 Also, make sure you address the business’ unique needs.
 For example, consider the facility’s location, workforce, and other factors that will help you build the best solution and help develop the most effective access control policy.
 Finally, do everything you can to ensure your client gets the most return for their investment.

 Choosing the Right Solution for Today and Tomorrow